 It receives reports including policies from its Committees for ratification.
-It monitors the activities of the Committees through the minutes of their meetings.
+It monitors the activities of the Committees through the minutes of their meetings and feedback from respective Chairs.
 The Board may from time to time establish Working Groups to perform specific tasks over a limited timescale.

-There are four Committees as follows:
+During 2022/23, there were four Committees as follows: